 For two weeks each semester the administrative site is open to accept survey requests.
 These policies address when and how those requests can be made.

 - The opening date for the CIS request system is contingent on when the University-wide course data is received from Institutional Reporting, Research and Information Systems (IRRIS).
-The date is set with enough time for the data to be received and tested for compatibility prior to the opening of the request system.
+The date is set with enough time for the data to be received and tested for compatibility prior to the opening of the Official CIS Request Period.

-- The closing date for the CIS request system is 10 business days after the opening date, except for summer sessions.
-The closing date will be enforced to allow the CIS office sufficient time to prepare, pack, and allow departments to retrieve surveys before the survey period begins.
+- The closing date for the Official CIS Request system is 10 business days after the opening date, except for summer sessions.
+The closing date will be enforced to allow the CIS Office sufficient time to prepare, pack, and allow departments to retrieve surveys before the survey period begins.

 - When making a request, only the following aspects may be changed: (1) Survey Request types: None, Paper, and Electronic (2) Survey form selected: the Basic form, Expanded form, and other forms approved by your college or school.